openfl/OpenFLDevelopersGuide/display-programming/working-with-display-objects/setting-stage-properties.md

 // it should resize when the window resizes.
 // controlBar is a display object (e.g. a Sprite) containing several
 // buttons; it should stay positioned at the bottom-left corner of the
-// Stage (below mainContent) and it should not resize when the SWF
+// Stage (below mainContent) and it should not resize when the project
 // resizes.

 import openfl.display.Stage;